Epilepsy

 Talk to your specialist about the treatments available and which might be best for you.

-ASMs are the most commonly used treatment for epilepsy.
+AEDs are the most commonly used treatment for epilepsy.
 They help control seizures in about 7 out of 10 people.

 ASMs work by changing the levels of chemicals in your brain.
 They don't cure epilepsy, but can stop seizures happening.

-Types of ASMs
+Types of AEDs

-There are many ASMs.
+There are many AEDs.

 Common types include: